MargotSteijger/ASCC-conflict-connectivity/README.md

-# ASCC conflict detection and connectivity
+# ASSC conflict detection and connectivity
 Welcome!
-This repository contains supplementary information for the poster about conflict detection and connectivity presented at the ASCC conference 2022.
+This repository contains supplementary information for the poster about conflict detection and connectivity presented at the ASSC conference 2022.

 Authors: Margot Steijger